khoaisohd/saifon/docs/advanced/async.md

 => After user finish selecting filter, there're 10 pending findHotels tasks
 ```

-Why do we need to run 10 `hotels` task that get the same `sort` and `filter` from store and return the same result
+Why do we need to run 10 `hotels` task that get the same `sort` and `filter` and return the same result

 We use `actionChannel` to solve our problem, we buffer `findHotels` tasks into an action channel which has maximum length of 1